-richo106 Posted May 10, 2023 Share Posted May 10, 2023 Hi all I need to increase the water pipe size that goes into my property, currently there is a 15mm copper pipe into my house My plan is to excavate back to the main water valve which is located in the pavement, I have attached a couple of photos of the stop valve (not the best photos) and my plumber seems to think it looks quite new-ish and they might of replaced a small section onto my land so I could join onto that.
+richo106 Posted May 10, 2023 Posted May 10, 2023 Hi all I need to increase the water pipe size that goes into my property, currently there is a 15mm copper pipe into my house My plan is to excavate back to the main water valve which is located in the pavement, I have attached a couple of photos of the stop valve (not the best photos) and my plumber seems to think it looks quite new-ish and they might of replaced a small section onto my land so I could join onto that.
 Is there anyway of finding this out through Severn Trent at all?
 What is the likely material of the pipe coming off the valve?
 And what is the best way off trying to locate the pipe just on my property?
 Should I be able to tell which way the pipe leaves the valve?
 And if i need to dig up the pavement to get onto the valve, do i need to contact the local council or anything?
-Any advice or any information would be much appreciated Many Thanks Link to comment Share on other sites More sharing options...
+Any advice or any information would be much appreciated Many Thanks

-richo106 Posted May 10, 2023 Author Share Posted May 10, 2023 Thank you @ProDave I will do some investigating Thanks again Link to comment Share on other sites More sharing options...
+richo106 Posted May 10, 2023 Author Posted May 10, 2023 Thank you @ProDave I will do some investigating Thanks again

-PeterW Posted May 10, 2023 Share Posted May 10, 2023 48 minutes ago, richo106 said: there is a 15mm copper pipe into my house 15mm copper will be connected to something else as it’s not used underground.
+PeterW Posted May 10, 2023 Posted May 10, 2023 On 10/05/2023 at 10:59, richo106 said: there is a 15mm copper pipe into my house Expand 15mm copper will be connected to something else as it’s not used underground.
 Where does it appear ..?
-26 minutes ago, ProDave said: Dig down on that line at the edge of your property and hopefully you will find mdpe.
-That’s what you need to do - carefully..!
-Link to comment Share on other sites More sharing options...
+On 10/05/2023 at 11:21, ProDave said: Dig down on that line at the edge of your property and hopefully you will find mdpe.
+Expand That’s what you need to do - carefully..!

-jayc89 Posted May 15, 2023 Share Posted May 15, 2023 On 10/05/2023 at 21:31, richo106 said: Looks similar to mine, dig down to ~ 800mm on your side, find your existing supply and follow it back.
+jayc89 Posted May 15, 2023 Posted May 15, 2023 On 10/05/2023 at 20:31, richo106 said: Expand Looks similar to mine, dig down to ~ 800mm on your side, find your existing supply and follow it back.
 I found it easiest to rake out with the end of a crow bar, kept the opening pretty small.
-Link to comment Share on other sites More sharing options...

 Recommended Posts